 Taking care of your mouth, teeth and gums with good oral and dental hygiene can help to prevent bad breath, tooth decay and gum disease.

 - Brush your teeth last thing at night and on at least one other occasion each day with fluoride toothpaste.
 Spit the toothpaste out but don't rinse.
+If you rinse, the fluroide won't work as well.

 - Floss or use an interdental brush every day to remove food, debris and plaque.